Larsonix/WellCrafted/README.md

 ```

 ## Version History

+### 1.8.1
+- Changed Profile Settings so the background is Yellow if the weight is "Favorite"
+- Changed some bugged text for better comprehension

 ### 1.8.0
 - Favorite weight added: +11 shows a yellow FAVORITE badge and overrides all other checks (including BANNED).